 Publish to ArcGIS Online

 To use configurable apps to work with your data, you need to publish the palm trees as a feature service in ArcGIS Online or ArcGIS Enterprise.
-In ArcGIS Pro, right-click the PalmTreesVARI layer in the Contents pane and select Sharing, then Share as Web Layer.
+In ArcGIS Pro, right-click the PalmTreesVARI layer in the Contents pane and select Sharing, then select Share as Web Layer.
 It will publish to your ArcGIS Online account.

-Using App templates to review deep learning accuracy
+Use app templates to review deep learning accuracy

 Deep learning tools provide results with accuracy that is proportional to the accuracy of the training samples and the quality of the trained model.
 In other words, the results are not always perfect.
 You can assess the quality of the model results by checking through the trees where the Confidence score, stored in the deep learning result, is lower than a given value.
 Instead of zooming to each record using an attribute filter in ArcGIS Pro, the Image Visit configurable web app template allows you to quickly review the accuracy of your results in a web application.

-Using Workforce for ArcGIS to perform field verification
+Use ArcGIS Workforce to perform field verification

-Workforce for ArcGIS is a mobile app solution that uses the location of features to coordinate your field workforce.
+ArcGIS Workforce is a mobile app solution that uses the location of features to coordinate your field workforce.
 You can use the Workforce app to assign tasks to members of your organization so that all the trees with a VARI score that is listed as Needs Inspection can be assigned to someone in the field, checked, and marked with a suggested treatment.

-Using Operations Dashboard to monitor project progress
+Use ArcGIS Dashboards to monitor project progress

-You learned about deep learning and image analysis, as well as configurable apps across the ArcGIS platform.
+You learned about deep learning and image analysis, as well as configurable apps across the ArcGIS system.
 You can use this workflow for any number of tasks, if you have the imagery and knowledge of deep learning models.
-For example, you can use these tools to assess structural damage resulting from natural disasters, count vehicles in an urban area, or find man-made structures near geological danger zones.
+For example, you can use these tools to assess structural damage resulting from natural disasters, count vehicles in an urban area, or find structures near geological danger zones.